 - Adverse rating implications.

 In light of the foregoing, it is perhaps surprising that some investors and issuers are taking a relaxed stance.
 A recent quote from the market went: “Small firms have shown little interest in transitioning from LIBOR, with some saying LIBOR-backed floating-rate notes continue to be issued daily.
 Both investors and issuers seem very comfortable that either these bonds will get novated to another index or that LIBOR should continue to exist until those notes mature”.
-Our view is that this attitude cannot continue.
-One need only consider the “Dear CEO” letter to see that this is so.

 Frequently Asked Questions

 Q. Can’t I just substitute an RFR for IBOR in the note documentation?

 A. No. The metrics are different and without an adjustment (e.g. to the spread) to compensate for this, the note economics will be fundamentally altered.